Bridging Research & Action

 Care is Research & Research is Care

-This session featured a dialogue between BC’s health authorities and academic institutions on how they are working together to advance research-integrated care through shared priorities, mutual understanding and strategic collaborations
+This session featured a dialogue between BC’s health authorities and academic institutions on how they are working together to advance research-integrated care through shared priorities, mutual understanding and strategic collaborations.

 Building Digital Resilience in Youth